Why Èze deserves the detour for a palace stay

 Experiences and activities: beyond the terraces

 Èze is best explored on foot, half a day for the village itself.
-Three experiences worth lingering over:
+Three experiences merit lingering:

 -